 Where to stay: There are plenty of caravan parks and Airbnb options around Echuca.
 We stayed at the Moama Riverside Holiday Park and had a relaxing time there.
 There are sites right on the river; it’s a beautiful spot.

 Contributed by Natalie of Curious Campers

-You will find the final silo in this section at Colbinabbin, a two hour drive from Melbourne.
+You will find the final silo in this section at Colbinabbin, a two-hour drive from Melbourne.

-Silo Art in South Australia
+The Silo Art Trail in South Australia

 As of Feb 2021, there are nine silos in South Australia.
 The first was painted in 2017 by Guido Van Helton and can be found in Coonalpyn.
 The most recent was unveiled at Farrell Flat in October 2020.
 There are five water towers that you will find more about here.
 We have not seen any of the SA silos but have a trip planned for later this year.